Apply to the School of Education Find instructions, deadlines, and selection timelines below

 Professional recommendations

-Three professional recommendations are required.
+Two professional recommendations are required.
 References should speak to your current or potential abilities as a teacher, plus your potential success in graduate studies.

 You will provide information about your recommenders in the online application.
 CSU will contact them with instructions and a link to a secure form they will submit on your behalf.